ClickHouse/ClickHouse/docs/en/sql-reference/functions/json-functions.md

 **Returned value**

 - Returns part of the JSON as an unparsed string.
-Otherwise, an empty string is returned if the part does not exist or has the wrong type.
+If the part does not exist or has the wrong type, an empty string is returned.
 [String](../data-types/string.md).

 **Example**